adrianaarcia/ParseGPX/README.md

 # ParseGPX
 Parse GPX files to extract the location information for easier use in other applications.
+Last Updated: 09/19/2019.

 ## Introduction
 Global Positioning System devices are used in a wide variety of applications, from ride hailing services to fitness tracking to exergaming to migratory animal tracking to illegal fishing monitoring.
 Many GPS devices record a GPS track, which is a record of the position of the device over time.
 GPS tracks are often stores in GPX files, which are a specific kind of XML file.
 This project aims to process GPX files to extract the location information for easier use in other applications.